jlenthe/math-concepts-guide/README.md

 ## Accessing the Guide

-**TODO**: Once the guide is published on the internet, links will be added here.
+Currently builds of the PDF file may be downloaded from: https://github.com/jlenthe/math-concepts-guide/releases

 ## Scope of the Project